midtown-ai/www/docs/glossary/r.md

  See also [R], ...

-## Recurrent Neural Network
+## Recurrent Neural Network (RNN)

-## RNN
+ ==When successive input have a relationship between each of them==

- `When successive input have a relationship between each of them` Ex characters in a word.
+ Ex characters in a word.
 Output of a layer can feed the input of self or an upstream layer.
 AFAIK the input is taken into consideration at the next round/processing.
 The opposite of a Feedforward Neural Network.
 Example: Prediction of the next letter/word given the previous letter/word (useful when there is correlation between the sequence of objects/classification).
 Also useful for timeseries data.
-Became widespread thanks to Long Short Term Memory (LSTM) network a more multi-layer version of RNN.
+Became widespread thanks to [Long Short Term Memory (LSTM) Network] a more multi-layer version of RNN.

  ![](img/r/recurrent_neural_network.png ){: width="100%"}